imagecdn/random-image-service/README.md

 Deploying
 ---------
-The production instance of this service runs on Now.sh.
-It makes use of environment variables and secrets.
+The production instance of this service runs on Kubernetes.

 ```
 now secret add random-images-redis-url redis://redis-url